 Then, in 2009, Guerlain released Habit Rouge Sport.
-Nowadays, nearly all men’s scents eventually come in a Sport version, meant to make you feel fresh, clean, young and masculine after the shower in the gym.
+Nowadays, nearly all men’s scents eventually come in a Sport version, meant to make you feel fresh, clean, young and masculine after a shower at the gym.
 Just like intellectuals are often disparaging of sports, most perfume aficionados dismiss sport fragrances as being generic and inartistic.

 It can't be denied that the entire idea of an "Habit Rouge Sport" feels wrong.
 First of all, there’s nothing even remotely in the dandy-like scent of Habit Rouge that could be tweaked into a sport fragrance.
 Guerlain wisely chose to create a whole new formula instead.
 Luckily, it smelled refreshingly stylish for the sport fragrance genre, with a spiffy green accord of bamboo, pink pepper, jasmine and white musk.
 Secondly, it reminds you that Habit Rouge ("red coat") was named after a sport in the first place, namely that of fox hunting.
 With its chasing and killing of a fox, and strong links to social class, we would rather forget what inspired Jean-Paul Guerlain back in 1965.
 Fox hunting has since then been prohibited by law.
 Maybe therefore, any equestrian references were avoided in the presentation of Habit Rouge Sport, instead marketed with a racing red coloured bottle suggestive of sports car racing.
 It briefly appeared in a limited edition called "Gentleman Driver", with the fragrance unchanged.
 The association to sports car racing wasn’t that inappropriate, since the sharp, plasticky styrene note in classic Habit Rouge is known from the leather upholstery of expensive new cars.
 Habit Rouge Sport was discontinued by the end of 2014.

 Thierry Wasser put his fragrant touch on Habit Rouge in 2011 with a L’Eau version.
 Around that time, all of Guerlain’s fresh flankers were called "L’Eau".
-Unlike Habit Rouge Sport, it actually smelled like a variant of Habit Rouge, easy-to-wear and less leathery than the classic version, and therefore probably too trivial for a real Habit Rouge lover.
+Unlike Habit Rouge Sport, it actually smelled like a variant of Habit Rouge, easy-to-wear and less leathery than the classic version, and therefore lacking in significance for the true Habit Rouge lover.
 It came with a refined, airy citrus top note, brittle like lemon drops, and a hazel note in the vegetal style Wasser loves so much.
 It seems clear he created it while working on Cologne du Parfumeur.

 For the 50th anniversary of Habit Rouge in 2015, Thierry Wasser created a new fragrance called Habit Rouge Dress Code.
 A highly unique and contemporary addition to the Habit Rouge line, it retained the signature rose-leather accord of the original, at once aesthetic and tough, but turned it even more flamboyant by incorporating two modern trends in men’s perfumery that seem to correspond well with the Habit Rouge scheme: the gourmand trend (praline and chocolate), and the super-woody trend (powerful woody and leathery aroma chemicals).
 Guerlain plans to reissue Habit Rouge Dress Code every year with a new limited edition bottle design.